-A vaporizer is a product which heats cannabis (and other loose leaf materials) to their vaporization point (ranging between 175C-230C depending on the unit), allowing active chemicals to be released in the form of vapor without combustion.
+A vaporizer is a product which heats dry herbs (and other loose leaf materials) to their vaporization point (ranging between 175C-230C depending on the unit), allowing active chemicals to be released in the form of vapor without combustion.
 Without any tar and ash, vaporizers produce a lot less smell and can be used indoors in private settings (such an apartment) discreetly and without a lingering smell.
-Due to the lack of combustion, studies have demonstrated that vaporizers are orders of magnitude safer than combustion, and even doctors have begun recommending vaporizers to their medical marijuana patients, especially since many of them have conditions in which smoking is not possible.
+Due to the lack of combustion, studies have demonstrated that vaporizers are orders of magnitude safer than combustion, and even doctors have begun recommending vaporizers to their medical patients, especially since many of them have conditions in which smoking is not possible.
 In comparison to smoking, vaporizers are said to have a more energetic and uplifting high (possibly due to the lack of carbon monoxide which can cause a lethargic feeling), and different effects can be achieved depending on the temperature you choose to vaporize at.
 In order to get the best possible vapor production out of your device, it is highly recommend that you use only high grade product with your device.

 Heating Styles: Conduction Vs Convection

-In order to vaporize your cannabis, vaporizers use either one of two heating methods known as conduction and convection.
+In order to vaporize your dry herbs, vaporizers use either one of two heating methods known as conduction and convection.
 Conduction style vaporizers transfer heat energy through direct contact with the heating element (similar to how to a stove heats up a pot of water).
 Conduction systems are generally found in portable vaporizers in which battery life is a concern and utilize heating chambers that have direct contact with your herbal material On the other hand, convection technology is used mostly for desktop vaporizers (especially those which use a fan) Providing you have a good quality vaporizer, both styles should work equally well.